Brett Howden: International play

 On October 20, 2016, the Western Hockey League (WHL) announced its Team WHL roster for the 2016 CIBC Canada/Russia Series, which named Howden as one of its 12 forwards.

 On November 29, 2016, Howden was announced as one of the Canada junior team invitees for the 2016 World Junior Championships training camp where Howden was joined by five other Lightning prospects.
 On December 13, 2016, Howden was released from the training camp as part of the initial roster cuts.

 On December 6, 2017, Howden was named to the 2018 World Junior Championships selection camp roster.

 Personal life

 Howden's brother, Quinton, was selected 25th overall in the 2010 NHL entry draft by the Florida Panthers.

 Howden was one of 11 members involved in a group chat that discussed a 2018 incident, in which, a complainant, known as “E.M.”, alleged sexual assault by five members of the 2018 Canadian World Juniors team including Michael McLeod, Carter Hart, Alex Formenton, Dillon Dubé, and Cal Foote.
 He testified in court as a witness present in the room when the alleged assault took place.
 No charges were brought against Howden.
-During the trial, Howden took the stand and was accused of "feigned memory loss" by the Crown, after several inconsistencies between his current testimony and prior statements on record.
+During the trial, Howden took the stand, and at one point was accused by the Crown of "feigned memory loss."
+However, the trial judge later ruled that there was no basis to conclude that Howden had been untruthful about his lack of memory or of being "insincere."